 Start your career with confidence

 Your future prospects are strengthened through the Member of the Royal College of Veterinary Surgeons (MRCVS) recognition your programme offers you.

 Enjoy both city and rural lifestyles

 Your first three years are spent at the city centre campus enjoying all Liverpool has to offer.
 This provides you with the opportunity to integrate with students doing other courses and to enjoy all the facilities available on the Liverpool campus, including sports facilities and social clubs, as well as our great city itself!
-Your final two clinical years are spent at the Leahurst campus, on the beautiful Wirral peninsula.
+Your final two clinical years are spent at the Leahurst campus, on the beautiful Wirral peninsula, which is close to Chester and North Wales while still only half an hour from Liverpool.